 MORRISSEY: Pitino mess is more proof college players should be paid

-College basketball has always had its share of unsavoriness.
-Hard proof has been difficult to come by, but believing that plenty of coaches, recruiters and boosters are cheating in the name of winning games and making money has never seemed a stretch.
+College basketball always has had its share of unsavoriness.
+Hard proof has been difficult to come by, but believing that plenty of coaches, recruiters and boosters are cheating in the name of winning games and making money never has seemed a stretch.
 We accept the idea of bagmen lurking in bushes.
 Much of it is sleazy, but we know to wipe our feet going in and out of the arena.

 Louisville coach Rick Pitino seemed to be right on the edge of that unsavoriness.
-There was never enough to directly implicate him, but enough to make you roll your eyes.
+There was never enough to implicate him directly, but there was enough to make you roll your eyes.
 For example, he apparently was one assistant coach removed from a sex-for-pay scandal at the school in 2015.
 Maybe that’s why Pitino was always so perfectly coiffed, clothed and scrubbed.
 It was as if he were willing himself to be the picture of clean in the face of suggestions to the contrary.

-The façade was shattered Wednesday, and somehow it was both stunning and unremarkable at the same time.
-Louisville placed Pitino and athletic director Tom Jurich on administrative leave following a federal investigation into a national bribery scheme whose aim was to influence star players’ choices of colleges, agents and shoe companies.
-Both men likely will be fired.
+The façade was shattered Wednesday, and somehow it was stunning and unremarkable at the same time.
+Louisville put Pitino and athletic director Tom Jurich on administrative leave after a federal investigation into a national bribery scheme whose aim was to influence star players’ choices of colleges, agents and shoe companies.
+Both likely will be fired.

 Colleges, coaches, agents and shoe companies knee-deep in filth?

-Of course colleges, coaches, agents and shoe companies knee-deep in filth!
+Of course, colleges, coaches, agents and shoe companies knee-deep in filth!
 What did you expect?

-Someone surely will term this a wakeup call for college sports.
-But it will only be a wakeup call if it leads the NCAA and its institutions to start paying players.
+Someone surely will term this a wakeup call for college sports, but it only will be a wakeup call if it leads the NCAA and its institutions to start paying players.

 Put enough money in the athletes’ pockets so that the majority of them won’t be tempted by offers of cash, cars, iPhones or whatever might get the attention of a young person.
 And get the NBA to lift its age limit.
 Let players turn professional straight out of high school, rather than make them wait until they’re 19.